navatharaagi/AWS-Developer-Tools/README.md

     ]
 }
 Save & exit

 - Test Trigger
 $aws codecommit test-repository-triggers - -cli-input-json file://RepoTrigger.json  /*to test Trigger,we will get an test email as branches deleted
--Push Trigger to the Repo:
+- Push Trigger to the Repo:
 $aws codecommit put-repository-triggers - -cli-input-json file://RepoTrigger.json
 -If we goto AWS—CodeCommit—Triggers—TriggerRepo—“deleteTrigger" will be replaces in place of “NewBranchTrigger”.
 -View Triggers in the Repo